mzattera/FuckBench/README.md

   4. Download [cc65](https://cc65.github.io/) 6502 C cross-compiler and install it as explained in the "[Getting Started](https://cc65.github.io/getting-started.html)" page.
 Notice that *the installation folder for cc65 must NOT contain any space*.
-  5. Edit `<root>\bin\config.bat` and set FB_CC65 to the folder where you installed cc65.
+  5. Edit `<root>\bin\config.bat` and set `FB_CC65` to the folder where you installed cc65.

 Optional - the below steps are required if you want to compile generated BF code into C.
 If you skip the below configuration, BF compilation will stop after genereating BF code.

   6. Install [Python 2](https://www.python.org/downloads/).
-  7. Edit `<root>\bin\config.bat` and set FB_PYTHON to the Python interpreter executable.
+  7. Edit `<root>\bin\config.bat` and set `FB_PYTHON` to the Python interpreter executable.

 Optional - the below steps are required if you want to compile C code generated above into a Windows executable.

   8. Edit `<root>\bin\FB_cc.bat` an adapt it to your C compiler.
-    This batch file receives the name of a .c file to compile (e.g. `f.c`) and it is assumed to call any intalled C compiler to do the job.
+    This batch file receives the name of a .c file (*without* extension) to compile and it is assumed to call any intalled C compiler to do the job.
-	It is up to you to modify this batch file to properly invoce any C compiler you are using.
+	It is up to you to modify this batch file to properly invoke any C compiler you are using.
 	If you are not using any C compler, just leave this file blank.

 ### Specifications for the BrainFuck environment

-To successfully run, BF code created by FB the emulator requires:
+To successfully run, BF code created by FB the emulator requires an interpreter or compile withbelow specifications:

  * Unsigned wrapping 16 bit cells (0-65565).